Dhruti-Avadhani/Blink-Command-ESP8266/README.md

 # Blink-Command-ESP8266
 This was the first Activity Set in my second workshop conducted as a part of my subject, Engineering Explorations.
 I have given a step by step guide in this repo as to how I was able to blink the built-in led on ESP8266 Microcontroller, and so can you!
 <br><br>
-I strongly suggest th viewers to go through this README.md file to effectively understand the process to blink the led on the ESP8266 Microcontroller.
+I strongly suggest the viewers to go through this README.md file to effectively understand the process to blink the led on the ESP8266 Microcontroller.
 <br><br>

 <h1>ALL ABOUT ESP8266</h1>